Physicists · Mathematicians · Quantitative Scientists · Remote · AI Training

 7. Comfort with variable, project-based scheduling

 Mercor seeks Physics PhDs specialising in General Relativity, Astrophysics, or Cosmology for a premier project with one of the world’s top AI labs.
-You will contribute deep subject matter expertise to a cutting-edge AI training project involving state-of-the-art large language models, specifically by generating difficult, domain-specific problems that current frontier models struggle to solve correctly.
+You’ll contribute deep subject matter expertise to an AI training project, specifically by generating difficult, domain-specific problems that current frontier models struggle to solve correctly.
 The work is problem-writing and quality evaluation rather than annotation — you are the expert, not the reviewer.
 Tasks run at 4–6 per week, each taking several hours, requiring rigorous physics expertise and the ability to follow complex instructions precisely.
-Your contributions directly inform the training data shaping the next generation of AI systems.
+Your contributions directly inform the training data for the next generation of AI systems.
 This is a fully remote, ongoing role starting in February with rolling applications.

 Key requirementsPhD in Physics with specialisation in General Relativity, Astrophysics, or Cosmology.
 Graduate degree from US, UK, Canada, or Western Europe — this role is geography-restricted and UK-based applicants are eligible.
 High attention to detail.
 Exceptional written and verbal communication skills in English.
 LaTeX proficiency required.
 Screening involves a short AI interview and form, approximately 20–40 minutes total.